Read the script

 Ahmed: Look at the street numbers.
 59, 60, 61 …

 Manny: We are here.
 2564 Eighth Avenue.
-Here.
-Go. (on phone) Hello, I am supposed to play music for the wedding this afternoon.
+Here. (to Ramon, gesturing for him to go across the street) Go. (on the phone) Hello, I am supposed to play music for the wedding this afternoon.
 Can I please have your address? … Yes, we are here at the address, and it’s a doctor’s office.

 Ramon: Foot doctor!

 Manny: Yes, a foot doctor.
 No wedding here.
 Yes, uh, 2564 Eighth Avenue. … In Manhattan.
 Of course! … Brooklyn?! … Are you sure? (to band) The wedding is on 8th Avenue in Brooklyn.
 Not in Manhattan. … What?
 They moved the wedding … to Brooklyn.

 Chi: Come on!

 Mohammed: I am here at 63rd Street, but I don’t see you.